rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 That's it!
 Sure, the details, explanations, and history get more complicated than that, but the general idea is simple: **HTTP** is a language protocol, extensively used by the internet, to help computers communicate and to help programmers stick to a defined pattern.

 In diving deeper into HTTP communication, we can identify two clear distinctions: HTTP requests and HTTP responses.
-Let's examine at both in turn.
+Let's examine both in turn.

 #### HTTP-Requests